The official @HouseGOP Twitter page was a chaotic mess during last night’s January 6 hearing

 — Jeff Tiedrich (@itsJeffTiedrich) July 22, 2022

 Last night’s hearing concluded the first batch of January 6 hearings.
-The committee will hold additional hearings in September after the panel’s vice chair, Liz Cheney, revealed new witnesses and more evidence continue to emerge.
+The committee announced it will hold additional hearings in September after the panel’s vice chair, Liz Cheney, revealed new witnesses and more evidence continue to emerge.

 Related: Of course #ketchup is trending on Twitter after today’s bombshell January 6 hearing